Reviewer Guidelines

 the academic credibility of the material it publishes.

-Working with the editors
+Working with the editor

-When you accept an
+When you accept a

 If upon the receipt of

-an article you decide that it is not an area that you have sufficient knowledge
+a paper you decide that it is not an area that you have sufficient knowledge

-please notify the editors.
+please notify the editor.

-Articles published in BACIT/C-JACIT are peer-reviewed, double-blind.
-When submissions are forwarded to reviewers, authors' details will not be revealed.
-However authors' details might not be hidden from a reviewer if a paper presented at a conference is extended and submitted to BACIT/C-JACIT reviewed (for example, the annual
+reviewed.
+When new submissions are considered, authors' details will not be known to the reviewer(s).
+However author details might not be hidden from a reviewr if a paper presented at a conference is reviewed (for example, the annual NACCQ conference).
+If you feel that you have a conflict of interest with the author(s) of a particular paper,

-The reviewers' identities will not be made known to the author(s) of any particular contribution but reviewers' names will be acknowledged in the relevant BACIT/C-JACIT issue.
+return it to the editor without reviewing.
+The reviewers' identities will not be made known to the author(s) of a particular paper but all reviewers' names will be published within the relevant BACIT issue.

 You will be asked